 Course pre-requisites and the different tasks (lectures, exercises, projects, exams, etc.) required for successful completion of courses should also be taken into account when preparing a PSP.
 Other matters potentially affecting the progress of studies (family, hobbies, work, etc.) should also factor into the PSP planning process.

 Students receive PSP advising from their personal tutor teachers or other PSP advisors appointed by the faculty.
-Students can also contact their student advisors for help.
+Students can also contact their education designers for help.

 OodiPSP tool allows students to create a personal study plan for their entire degree, based on degree structures on Oodi.
 The OodiPSP allows students to see their completed and upcoming courses, which makes it easier for both students and their advisors to follow PSP progress.